jmcolella/fiftythree-homework/README.md

 - For creating the modal, I found some quick CSS through W3 and imported that into the application.
 - If I had more time, I would devise a better solution for handling different messages for each modal.
 Each message is passed as an argument into a function, but that gets a bit unwieldly if there are a bunch of modals with a lot of text for each.
 - I would also have liked to consolidate all of the buttons into one reusable component since they all have pratically the same functionality.
-- Tests for both parts would also be something I would have liked to incorporate but didn't have the time to do.
+- I would have liked to incorporarte tests for both parts but I didn't have enough time to write them.